PaulskPt/M5Stack_MAMORA/README.md

 Docs

+See the Monitor_output.txt

+Images

-See the Monitor_output.txt, image(s) and a short video impression.
+image(s) and a short video impression.